 If you treat patients with chronic pain, you can temporarily prescribe certain controlled substances during a telemedicine visit under state and federal waivers issued in response to the COVID-19 pandemic.

-Meanwhile, the U.S. Drug Enforcement Administration (DEA) will allow DEA-registered physicians to issue prescriptions for all schedule II-V controlled substances via telemedicine as long as all of the following conditions are met:
+Meanwhile, the U.S. Drug Enforcement Administration (DEA) says it will allow DEA-registered physicians to issue prescriptions for all schedule II-V controlled substances via telemedicine for patients for whom they have not first conducted an in-person medical evaluation as long as all of the following conditions are met:

 - The prescription is issued for a legitimate medical purpose by a practitioner acting in the usual course of his/her professional practice;